 Rogue River is surrounded by beautiful green Canyons that are dense.
-The rapids here are also thrilling, especially the Raine Falls, which are class V rapids.
+The rapids here are also thrilling, especially the Raine Falls, class V rapids.

 5. Arkansas River, Arkansas, and Colorado

 Many companies have set up tourist businesses at the location.
-They will offer you a variety of tourist and rafting packages which range from a half-day package to 15 days long packages.
+They will offer various tourist and rafting packages ranging from a half-day package to 15-day extended package.

-The river is surrounded by the white mountains of Colorado.
-This in turn will make your whitewater rafting experience even more thrilling and exciting.
+The white mountains of Colorado surround the river.
+This will make your whitewater rafting experience even more thrilling and exciting.

-The journey of rafting generally starts from the Buena Vista moving along the Brown Canyons of the Colorado where the rapids are quite high falling in the class III category.
+The rafting journey generally starts from Buena Vista, moving along the Brown Canyons of Colorado, where the rapids are pretty high, falling in the class III category.

-The most famous ones are the Zoom Fume and of course, the Big Drop which can give you a heart attack.
+The most famous ones are the Zoom Fume and, of course, the Big Drop, which can give you a heart attack.
 So, to experience one of the most thrilling adventures, you must visit the Arkansas River.
-You can plan out a weeklong trip and opt-in for a camp to make your trip an unforgettable one.
+You can plan a weeklong trip and opt-in for a camp to make your trip unforgettable.

 6. Nenana River, Alaska

-Situated in Mt.
-McKinley, which is a huge glacier in the Alaska region of the US, the Nenana River is the most famous whitewater rafting destination.
-The rapids here are extremely challenging ranging from class V to class VI category and the rafting journey is up to ten miles long.
+In Mt.
+McKinley, a massive glacier in Alaska, the Nenana River is the most famous whitewater rafting destination.
+The rapids here are incredibly challenging, ranging from class V to class VI, and the rafting journey is up to ten miles long.

-Surrounded by the beautiful white Alaska Mountains, the river will give you an amazing experience for sure.
-You will explore a wide variety of wildlife here like Eagles, Wild sheep, etc.
+Surrounded by the beautiful white Alaska Mountains, the river will give you a fantastic experience.
+You will explore a wide variety of wildlife here, like Eagles, Wild sheep, etc.

-You can also book your rafting package at the Denali Outdoor Centre which is the oldest and the most trusted tourist company out there.
+You can also book your rafting package at the Denali Outdoor Centre, the oldest and most trusted tourist company.

-The rafting should be planned during the daytime as the rapids are the most thrilling during the day.
+The rafting should be planned during the daytime as the rapids are the most thrilling.
 So, to enjoy a glacial and cold rafting experience, you must visit the Alaska Range and ensure the beauty of the location.

 7. Youghiogheny River, Pennsylvania

-The best thing about the site is that is open for tourists for almost the whole year and the best time to visit are between March and October.
-This river has high-ranked rapids that generally fall between the class of III and IV levels.
+The Youghiogheny River in Pennsylvania is among the US’s highest-ranked white water rafting destinations.
+The best thing about the site is that it has been open to tourists for almost a year, and the best time to visit is between March and October.
+This river has high-ranked rapids generally falling between the class III and IV levels.

-The most famous rapids are the Double Hydraulics and the Railroad these can make you feel dizzy for some moments.
-So, if you are an adventurous junky and love challenges then this whitewater rafting destination is the best for you.
+The most famous rapids are the Double Hydraulics and the Railroad.
+These can make you feel dizzy for some moments.
+So, if you are an adventurous junky and love challenges, this whitewater rafting destination is the best for you.

 8. Kennebec River, Maine

-This Kennebec River situated in Maine is a must-visit for white water rafting.
-Your trip will turn out to be the most enduring and exciting for you.
-The river rafting journey starts from the famous Harris Station Dam and the journey continues with unexpected challenges.
+This Kennebec River in Maine is a must-visit for white water rafting.
+Your trip will be the most enduring and exciting for you.
+The river rafting journey starts from the famous Harris Station Dam and continues with unexpected challenges.

-The best time for rafting is during the day when the rapids are at their best falling into the category of class III and IV which can be quite a thrilling experience.
+The best time for rafting is during the day when the rapids are at their best, falling into classes III and IV, which can be quite a thrilling experience.

-The rafting journey is around 12 miles long, and it includes the famous and scariest rapids of Kennebec River, The Three Sisters, and the most challenging the drop of the Magic Falls that can give you a stroke if you are weak at heart.
+The rafting journey is around 12 miles long, including the famous and scariest rapids of the Kennebec River, The Three Sisters, and the most challenging drop of the Magic Falls that can give you a stroke if you are weak at heart.

 The river area has some tourist companies to provide you with great packages for river rafting.
-This includes equipment, guides, and a proper travel map.
-So, to experience the most harrowing rapids of the US, you must visit this place once.
+This includes equipment, guides, and a good travel map.
+So, to experience the most challenging rapids in the US, you must visit this place once.